 “Peace in heaven,” they shout.
 “How I wish you had accepted the peace I bring!”
 Jesus weeps.
 “But you missed it.
 If only you had only known on this day what would bring you peace—but now it is hidden from your eyes. … because you did not recognize the time of God’s coming to you.”

-As you have been listening to him, how has Jesus upended your assumptions?
+How has Jesus upended your assumptions?
 How has your thinking shifted?
 What have you surrendered to Christ?
 What grudges and hurts have you let go?
 Who have you noticed that you didn’t see before?
 Where do you see new hope?
-If you’ve been listening to Jesus, Jesus has been re-forming you to be more and more like him.
+If you’ve been investing yourself fully in the process, Jesus has been re-forming you to be more and more like him.

-Yet, just as Christ lamented over the blind eyes and hardened hearts of Jerusalem, he continues to weep over you right now, wishing you would turn to him and be healed.
-Jesus loves you so much.
+Whether you are a guest or a member here, Jesus loves you so much.
 He wants so much for you.
 It grieves him when you can’t see it or won’t accept it.
 He wants to fill you with his peace.

 Now Isaiah is silent.
 Everything that needs to be said has been said.
 Jesus has healed the sick and raised the dead, brought release to the captive and proclaimed the day of the Lord’s favor.